 I showed my MBA students a newspaper article that said Trinidad & Tobago’s Facebook account rate of 97% ranked #1 in the world.
 When asked to explain why T&T was at the top, every student readily produced good-sounding reasons.
 Most concluded they would increase their social media marketing spending.
 “Now,” I said, “we see how easy it is to construct an argument around data, without looking into where it came from.
-This time, let’s take a step back and begin by asking some simple questions.”
+This time, let’s take a step back before making our decisions and begin by asking some simple questions about the research behind the World Number One ranking.”

 What are some worldwide Facebook statistics?